-- The recent recruitment of a Vice President whose duties include responsibility for the implementation of Equality, Diversity and Inclusion across the Institute; - Working with Institute Trade Union representatives to identify further possible actions to reduce the gender pay gap; - Ensuring that all Institute Committees have a gender balance and a diverse membership; - The introduction of flexible remote working, where possible, for all Professional.
-Management and Support Staff; - Made unconscious bias training mandatory for all selection panels and senior leadership teams; - Promoting wellbeing and balance between life at work and outside work; - Collating quantitative and qualitative data on gender equality in the Institute.
+- The recruitment of a Vice President whose duties include responsibility for the implementation of Equality, Diversity and Inclusion across the Institute; - Continuing to work with Institute Trade Union representatives to identify further possible actions to reduce the gender pay gap; - All Institute Committees must have a gender balance and a diverse membership; - The introduction of flexible remote working, where possible, for all Professional.
+Management and Support Staff; - The preparation of a new Recruitment and Selection policy; - To take positive action measures where necessary to redress any imbalances in employment areas in the Institute; - Ensuring that all members of Selection Panels have completed relevant Equality Training before they are eligible to participate on a Panel; - Access to LinkedIn Learning for all staff and students including full access to all EDI e-learning; - Encouragement of more participants on the Aurora Advance HE programmes (leadership development initiative for women); - Made unconscious bias training mandatory for all selection panels and senior leadership teams; - Introduction of a Mentoring Programme for all new staff; - Establishment of a new Professional Career Development Committee to review career opportunities for all staff; - Establishment of a Health Campus and Well Being Committee; - EDI in Higher Education e-learning training made available to all staff; - Promoting wellbeing and balance between life at work and outside work; - Collating quantitative and qualitative data on gender equality in the Institute.

-6. Moving forward we are
+6. Moving forward we have

-- Commencing a comprehensive review of all staff promotion criteria and processes to ensure that they align with the developing new strategy and reflect the careers of women and people with other protected characteristics; - Ensuring all of our recruitment campaigns help us to increase the diversity of applicants.
-We are doing this by carrying out a comprehensive review of our recruitment practices in order to identify ways in which we can attract more diverse candidates and improve their candidate experience; - Establishing a Professional Development Committee to examine how the Institute can address the issue of career development for all staff;

-• Carrying out a repeat gender equality staff survey in 2023 to measure staff perceptions on progress of actions and contribute to progressing Equality, Diversity and Inclusion in the Institute;
+- As part of the introduction of a new Recruitment and Selection policy to complete a comprehensive review of all staff promotion criteria and processes to ensure that they align with the developing new strategy and reflect the careers of women and people with other protected characteristics; - The introduction of the new Recruitment and Selection policy will ensure that all of our recruitment campaigns help us to increase the diversity of applicants.
+This includes identifying different methods in which we can attract more diverse candidates and improve their candidate experience; - Established a Professional Career Development Committee to examine how the Institute can address the issue of career development for all staff; - Carrying out a repeat gender equality staff survey in 2024 to measure staff perceptions on progress of actions and contribute to progressing Equality, Diversity and Inclusion in the Institute;